thefrancisau/js-remote-dev/README.md

   * Getting started on Remote development over SSH.
 [Check here](https://code.visualstudio.com/remote-tutorials/ssh/getting-started)

-  * after ssh into the remote server, the user is 'dev', which is a 'sudo' without a password.
+  * after ssh into the remote server, the user is 'dev', which is a 'sudo' user without a password.

   * test ssh to the container from your workstation
 ```